 At the forefront of continual telecom development lies VOIP.
 This stands for Voice over Internet Protocol, and is exactly the technical methodology behind how this telecom system operates.

-An Enterprise PBX can be operated via traditional analogue lines, ISDN or a broadband circuit.
+An on-premise can be operated via traditional analogue lines, ISDN or a broadband circuit.
 Presently however, VOIP has increased in popularity in recent years and is now seen as a genuine cost-saving alternative to making phone calls on a traditional landline.

-VOIP uses a broadband data line to output voice traffic using the internet instead of traffic traveling through physical phone lines.
+VOIP uses a broadband data line to output voice traffic using the internet instead of traffic travelling through physical phone lines.

 This system operates exactly like a conventional telephone line, however there are many benefits of utilising VOIP over traditional analogue lines.